SmKou/re-portfolio/README.md

 # Re-Portfolio

-By: Stella Marie
+By: Stella Marie (SmKou)

 Collection of portfolios since 2015
 View on [Github Pages](smkou.github.io/re-portfolio)

 ## Description

-Re-Portfolio is a static portfolio website where every page has its own design.
-It features various versions done of my portfolio over the years, grouped by year and interface type.
+Re-Portfolio is a static portfolio website, featuring a collection of portfolios.
+These portfolios are presented as versions and each version has its own design.
+For example, one may be in the style of a newspaper and another may be in the style of an index.
+To avoid redundancy of content, some may seem missing from one version to another.
+Updates will be noted on the homepage.

+Homepage: Terminal interface
+Versions: TV channels
+0. Personality:
+1. Projects: Newspaper
+2. Notes: Index
+3.	: Presentations
+4. Design: Blog
+5. Resume

 ## Complete Setup